-Sickness benefit: The monthly benefit is 75% of 7 times the minimum wage or 7 times the minimum wage with three or more dependent children, if a disabled veteran, or if disabled as a result of the Chernobyl catastrophe.
+Sickness benefit: The monthly benefit is 75% of seven times the minimum wage (100% with three or more dependent children, if a disabled veteran, or if disabled as a result of the Chernobyl disaster).

-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the national average national wage and the consumer price index.

-Maternity benefit: 7 times the minimum wage is paid for a total of 126 calendar days before and after the expected date of childbirth (may be extended to 140 days if there are complications during childbirth).
+Maternity benefit: Seven times the minimum wage is paid for a total of 126 calendar days before and after the expected date of childbirth (may be extended to 140 days if there are complications during childbirth).

-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the national average wage and the consumer price index.